Nicholas Harsell

 Numerical Analysis

-Cancellation error, roundoff error, rootfinding (Newton-Raphson, Muller's method, Aberth's method), interpolation (Lagrange, Hermite, B-spline, Bezier curve)
+Error correction, rootfinding (Newton-Raphson, Muller's method, Durand-Kerner, Aberth's), interpolation (Lagrange, Hermite, B-spline, Bezier curve), Chebyshev polynomials

 Real Analysis I/II

-Axioms of \( \mathbb{Q} \), least upper bound property, cardinality, interior/limit open/closed sets, density, compactness, sequences, series, functions, differentiation
+Axioms of \( \mathbb{Q} \), least upper bound property, cardinality, interior/limit open/closed sets, density, compactness, sequences, series, functions, differentiation, Riemann integration

 Advanced Linear Algebra